exonomyapp/interNovel/docs/vision-scope.md

 InterNovel is a revolutionary collaborative writing platform designed to empower authors, particularly young creators such as high school students, to co-create narratives, share worlds, and retain clear ownership of their intellectual contributions.
 Our vision is to foster a dynamic literary ecosystem where creativity flourishes through seamless collaboration, the discovery of characters and novels, and shared storytelling, underpinned by modern, user-centric technology.

-For its Minimum Viable Product (MVP1), InterNovel will manifest as an engaging and intuitive website.
+For its Minimum Viable Product (MVP1), InterNovel will manifest as an engaging and intuitive website, built with the Vuetify UI framework for a responsive and efficient user interface.
 While architected with future decentralization in mind, MVP1 will prioritize a smooth, performant, and centrally-enhanced user experience to ensure accessibility and ease of use for our target audience.

 ### **2. Core Problem Addressed**